vitar/clrf/src/en/practice/p10-rituals-map.md

 # Practice 10.
 Rituals Map

-Traditions and rituals create a sense of stability and closeness in your relationship.
-They can be big family celebrations or small everyday habits.
-This map will help you record existing rituals and come up with new ones.
+Traditions and rituals create a sense of stability and closeness in your relationship.<br/>
+They can be big family celebrations or small everyday habits.<br/>
+This map will help you record existing rituals and imagine new ones to enrich your shared life.

+**You’ll need:** pen, paper (or this page)<br/>
+**Time:** 15–20 minutes<br/>
+**Use when:**

+- You feel your days are too routine or disconnected
+- You want to strengthen the sense of “us”
+- You’re looking for joyful habits to anchor your life together

 ### 1. Our existing traditions and rituals